-Gina's acclaimed new CD "Tug of War" hit #1 on the Roots Music Report.
+Gina's acclaimed new CD "Tug of War" hit #1 on the Roots Music Report and has been on the iTunes "Hot Tracks" list for over 7 months.

 Don't miss Gina Sicilia's only Massachusetts show on her Northeast U.S. Tour at the most intimate, elegant listening room on Boston's North Shore!